 - LGBT adults had higher levels of drinking in the past month than heterosexual adults (63.6% versus 56.2%).

-- Females of this community were more likely than heterosexual females to abuse alcohol, such as engaging in binge drinking.
+- Females of the LGBT community were more likely than heterosexual females to abuse alcohol, such as engaging in binge drinking.
 Similar results were found among men.

 - LGBT adults’ rate of substance use disorder (15.1%) was higher than the rate for heterosexual adults (7.8%), as well as higher across age and gender groups.

 Those who identify as LGBT, often struggle with feelings of isolation and oppression.
 In many unfortunate circumstances, these feelings can lead to substance abuse and drug dependence.
-They may attempt to suppress these negative feelings with drugs or alcohol.
-However, it is common for members of the LGBT community to be hesitant to accept help, for fear of being further judged or discriminated against by others.
+They attempt to suppress these negative feelings with drugs or alcohol.
+However, it is common for members of the LGBT community to be hesitant towards accepting help, for fear of being further judged or discriminated against by others.

 Examples of factors that often contribute to substance abuse among the LGBT community include: